How Much Over an Estimate Can a Contractor Go

 The best way to handle estimate overruns is to prevent them in the first place.
 This means doing your homework before you ever put pen to paper.
 Smart contractors spend time on the roof, not just looking at it from the ground.
 They account for the "what if" scenarios that turn profitable jobs into financial disasters.

-Your estimate should include contingency language that gives you wiggle room for legitimate surprises.
+Your estimate should include contingency language (protective contract wording that accounts for potential unforeseen circumstances) that gives you wiggle room for legitimate surprises.
 Something like "This estimate assumes standard installation conditions.
 Additional costs may apply for structural repairs, code upgrades, or unforeseen complications discovered during installation."
 This isn't legal jargon – it's professional protection.

 Modern roofing contractors use technology to their advantage.
 A good CRM quote system tracks your historical accuracy, flags potential problem areas, and helps you build more realistic estimates.
 When you know your crew typically takes 20% longer on steep roofs, you can factor that into your estimates instead of hoping this time will be different.